charbitz/Computer_Vision_Projects/README.md

 # Description
-This repo contains all 4 requested homeworks at the course **Computer Vision** of the 7th semester.
+This repo contains all 4 requested homeworks of the course **Computer Vision** of the 7th semester.

 ## HW1 - Document Image Analysis